 Thankfully, Bobcats can perfectly groom themselves!

-Your Bobcat will use their tongue to lick themselves, and for parts that they cannot reach with the tongue, they will lick their paw and groom those parts.
+Your Bobcat will use their tongue to lick itself, and for parts that it cannot reach with the tongue, it will lick its paw and groom those parts.

 As part of maintenance, your feline will need some toys for mental stimulation and entertainment.